sma31/charm/doc/charm++/manual.rst

    // register previously de-registered buffer src.registerMem();

+It should be noted that the Zero Copy Direct API is optimized only for point to point communication.
+Although it can be used for use cases where a single buffer needs to be broadcasted to multiple recipients, it is very likely that the API will currently perform suboptimally.
+This is primarily because of the implementation which assumes point to point communication for the Zero Copy Direct API.
+Having the same source buffer information (CkNcpyBuffer) being passed to a large number of processes, with each process performing a get call from the same source process will cause network congestion at the source process by slowing down each get operation because of competing get calls.

+We are currently working on optimizing the Zero Copy Direct API for broadcast operations.
+Currently, the Zero Copy Entry Method Send API and the Zero Copy Entry Method Post API handle optimized broadcast operations by using a spanning tree as explained in the following sections.

 Zero Copy Entry Method Send API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Zero copy Entry Method Send API only allows the user to only avoid the sender side copy without avoiding the receiver side copy.
-It offloads the user from the responsibility of making additional calls to support zero copy semantics.
+The Zero Copy Entry Method Send API allows the user to only avoid the sender side copy.
+On the receiver side, the buffer is allocated by the runtime system and a pointer to the Readonly buffer is provided to the user.
+For a broadcast operation, there is only one buffer allocated by the runtime system for each recipient process and a pointer to the same buffer is passed to all the recipient objects on that process (or logical node).

+This API offloads the user from the responsibility of making additional calls to support zero copy semantics.
 It extends the capability of the existing entry methods with slight modifications in order to send large buffers without a copy.

-To send an array using the zero copy message send API, specify the array parameter in the .ci file with the nocopy specifier.
+To send an array using the Zero Copy Message Send API, specify the array parameter in the .ci file with the nocopy specifier.

 .. code-block:: c++

-   entry void foo (int size, nocopy int arr[size]);
+   // same .ci specification is used for p2p and bcast operations entry void foo (int size, nocopy int arr[size]);

 While calling the entry method from the .C file, wrap the array i.e the pointer in a CkSendBuffer wrapper.
+The CkSendBuffer wrapper is essentially a method that constructs a CkNcpyBuffer around the passed pointer.

 .. code-block:: c++

+   // for point to point send
    arrayProxy[0].foo(500000, CkSendBuffer(arrPtr));

+   // for readonly broadcast send arrayProxy.foo(500000, CkSendBuffer(arrPtr));

 Until the RDMA operation is completed, it is not safe to modify the buffer.
 To be notified on completion of the RDMA operation, pass an